andgate/type-theory-compiler/README.md

 ## Languages

 We have a family of languages:
-  - LLTC: A type system that easily compiles to llvm ir code.
+  - LLTT: Low Level Type Theory, a calculus that easily compiles to llvm ir code.
   - STLC: Simply Type Lambda Calculus
-  - STLC-Lifted: STLC with lambda functions lifted to global.
   - SystemF: STLC + type variables and polymorphism